QuickRecon/DiveCANHead/README.md

 - Verification of compatibility with monitor bus devices, ISC.

 ### Future Hardware Improvements (desired on next board version)
-- CAN_EN should be routed to any of PA0, PC13, PE6, PA2, or PC5 so we can go to standby/shutdown rather than just STOP
-- Add pulldowns on some spare pins (HW version identification, so we can maintain backwards compatibility with old boards)
 - External watchdog
 - CAN IC with lower power

 ### Future Software Improvements
 - Battery reading and power switching
-- Menu for setting cell type
 - Make DiveCAN multi-device safe so we can make multiple menu rows
 - Predive "app", show loop pressure and such

 ### Prospective future developments
 - Additional form-factors, shorter, more compact.